QuiannZo/webdev/HTML&CSS/HTMLsyntax.md

 .division p /* Alters P inside the division. */
 {
     color: red;
-}
+    transition: 1s; /*How long it takes to apply the hover color change.*/ }

 .division p:hover /* Alters P when hovered. */